 The No Kill Equation enables open admission shelters to save all healthy and treatable animals, regardless of considerations for space, cost or time.

-While Pima County’s public shelter, Pima Animal Care Center, had a live release rate of 85% in FY 2017, (90% not including owner requests for euthanasia) other communities in the country have accomplished rates well over 90%.
+While Pima County’s public shelter, Pima Animal Care Center, had a live release rate of 86% in FY 2018, other communities in the country have accomplished rates well over 90%.
+The ultimate goal is saving the savable, regardless of the number.
 A comprehensive implementation of the No Kill model can and does result in this level of success.

 ULTIMATELY, success is not defined by a number.